Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Research Methodology

-\textbf{RQ1: Core Strategies (Model Adaptation \& Generation).} This question investigates the fundamental methods for deploying LLMs, corresponding to the \textit{model adaptation} and \textit{generation paradigm} layers of our taxonomy.
-Our analysis of the 115 collected papers reveals that \textbf{prompt engineering is the most prevalent strategy, adopted by approximately 89\% of the studies}, largely due to its flexibility and low cost.
-In contrast, fine-tuning and pre-training are utilized in 20\% and 4\% of the studies, respectively, primarily for domain specialization.
-We detail these strategies in Section~\ref{sec:rq1}.
+\textbf{RQ1 explores generation methodologies regarding techniques and processes.} This question investigates the core engine of test generation.
+It covers the model utilization approaches such as prompting, fine-tuning, and pre-training as well as the generation sub-tasks including context, prefix, and oracle.
+Our analysis of the 115 collected papers reveals that while prompt engineering is adopted by 89\% of studies for its flexibility, fine-tuning and pre-training play crucial roles in domain specialization.
+We systematically analyze how these methods are applied to construct valid test contexts, inputs, and oracles in Section~\ref{sec:rq1}.

-\textbf{RQ2: Enhancement Techniques (Context, QA, \& Synergy).} Focusing on the \textit{contextual enrichment}, \textit{quality assurance}, and \textit{hybrid orchestration} layers, this question examines the ecosystem of software engineering techniques used to constrain the LLM.
-We identified that over \textbf{60\% of the studies} integrate some form of static analysis for context construction, while the \textit{iterative repair} loop has emerged as a standard pattern in recent works for ensuring test usability.
-We provide a comprehensive review of these techniques in Section~\ref{sec:rq2}.
+\textbf{RQ2 examines quality assurance mechanisms regarding validation and synergy.} Focusing on the post-generation phase, this question examines how raw LLM outputs are refined into trustworthy tests.
+It covers validation and repair loops where iterative feedback is used to fix compilation errors and hybrid orchestration where LLMs collaborate with traditional tools.
+We identified that the iterative repair loop has emerged as a standard pattern in recent works significantly boosting test usability.
+We provide a comprehensive review of these enhancement techniques in Section~\ref{sec:rq2}.

-\textbf{RQ3: Challenges and Opportunities.} Cutting across all layers of the taxonomy, this question identifies persistent bottlenecks, including weak fault detection capability and data contamination, while outlining future directions for autonomous agents and cross-domain expansion.
+\textbf{RQ3 identifies challenges and opportunities.} Cutting across all layers of the taxonomy, this question identifies persistent bottlenecks including weak fault detection capability, data contamination, and the oracle problem.
+It further outlines future directions for autonomous agents and cross-domain expansion.
 This synthesis is presented in Section~\ref{sec:rq3}.